Department Chair: Alicia Franco, PhD, RN

 Vice-Chair, BSN (Denver): Barbara Nelson, EdD, RN

-Faculty: Angelina Bean, Lynelle Callender, Patricia Clayton, Daisy Dalegowski, Deborah Edgerton, Pilar Erstling, Leesuk Ferencsik, Kim Forbes, Wanda Forbes, Carolyn Fore, Ashley Gauthier, Stacey Hawes, Dusanka Hristic, Chris Lorentz, Janice Lowden-Stokley, Sydney Moran, Carolyn Ramsey, Lynn Rowe, Maddie Sawin, Nel Thomas, Carla Toth, Marlene Watson, Marika Whitaker.
+Faculty: Angelina Bean, Lynelle Callender, Patricia Clayton, Daisy Dalegowski, Deborah Edgerton, Pilar Erstling, Leesuk Ferencsik, Kim Forbes, Wanda Forbes, Carolyn Fore, Ashley Gauthier, Stacey Hawes, Dusanka Hristic, Chris Lorentz, Janice Lowden-Stokley, Sydney Moran, Carolyn Ramsey, Lynn Rowe, Maddie Sawin, Nel Thomas, Marika Whitaker, Arlene Johnson

 The faculty believes that the discipline of nursing is both an art and a science that promotes health through the delivery of wholistic care to individuals, families, and communities.
 Through the profession of nursing, we extend the healing ministry of Christ.